MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 If you are experienced with C#, you may also write a C# script.
 That's a bit more involved, but way more powerful than regular scripts.
-You can look to the provided sample C# scripts for getting started.
+You can look at the provided sample C# scripts for getting started.

 C# scripts can be used for creating your own ChatBot without recompiling the whole project.
 These bots are embedded in a script file, which is compiled and loaded on the fly.
-ChatBots can access plugin channels for communicating with your own plugin.
+ChatBots can access plugin channels for communicating with some server plugins.

 For knowing everything the API has to offer, you can look at CSharpRunner.cs and ChatBot.cs.
 The latest version for these files can be found on the GitHub repository.